 10. Access to and correction of personal information

-We will do our best to ensure the personal formation we hold about you is accurate, complete and up to date.
-We may correct the information we hold about if you if we reasonably believe it is inaccurate, out of date, incomplete, irrelevant or misleading.
+We will do our best to ensure the personal information we hold about you is accurate, complete and up-to-date.
+We may correct the information we hold about if you if we reasonably believe it is inaccurate, out-of-date, incomplete, irrelevant or misleading.
 We may also request that you review information we send you, to advise of any changes to your personal information.

 You can also complete a Change of Personal Details Form to correct your member details.

 You have a right to request access to the personal information the ESI Group holds about you.
 You can also ask for corrections to be made.
-If you wish to do so, please contact us.
+If you wish to do so, please contact us using the contact details below.
 We will need to verify your identity before granting access to or correcting your personal information.
 We will respond to your request within a reasonable timeframe.
 There is no fee for requesting a correction to your personal information.
-In processing your request for access to your personal information, a reasonable cost may be charged, to cover such things as locating the information and providing it to you.
+In processing your request for access to your personal information, a reasonable cost may be charged to cover such things as locating the information and providing it to you.
 In some circumstances we are not required to correct or provide you with the personal information we hold about you.
 If we do, we will give you written reasons that explains our reasons, except where it would be unreasonable to do so.